cosmos/cosmos-sdk/docs/architecture/adr-064-abci-2.0.md

 * Less communication overhead as multiple ABCI requests are condensed into a single request.
 * Sets the groundwork for optimistic execution.
+* Vote extensions allow for an entirely new set of application primitives to be developed, such as in-process price oracles and encrypted mempools.

 ### Negative

+* Some existing Cosmos SDK core APIs may need to be modified and thus broken.

 ### Neutral